wp-plugins/wp-copysafe-web/readme.txt

 * Tested and verified for WP 3.7.1

 = 0.8 =
-* Added allowance for Firefox 20 and later
+* Added allowance for Firefox 20 and later.

 = 0.7 =
 * Added option to manually set image width and height.